git-town/git-town/README.md

 ## Configuration

-Upon first use, Git Town will ask the user for all required configuration information.
+Git Town is configured on a per-repository basis.
+Upon first use in a given repository, Git Town will ask the user for all required configuration information.
 Use the [`git town`](/documentation/git-town.md) command to view and update your configuration at any time.

 ## Documentation